nens/lizard-docs/source/d_geometryblocks.rst

 In the pre-compute you have to provide some sort of geographic bounding area.
 This can be through a predefined boundary in Lizard (like in the example) or a geometric bounding box.
 The start parameter applies a temporal filter to the included features.
-Features which are valid at the start date are computed, features which were built after or removed before the start-date are not computed.
+Only features that are valid at the start date are computed; features that were created after or removed before the start-date are not included in the computation.

 Label endpoint
 --------------